 The primary purpose of the Private Well Pesticide Sampling (PWPS) Project is to provide information to homeowners on the presence of pesticides in their drinking water.

-The MDA will also use the information collected to help guide pesticide management decision making.
-Additionally, the information will be used to evaluate the relationship between pesticide and nitrate in areas potentially vulnerable to groundwater contamination from agricultural activities.
+The MDA also uses the information collected to help guide pesticide management decision making.
+Additionally, the information is used to evaluate the relationship between pesticide and nitrate in areas potentially vulnerable to groundwater contamination from agricultural activities.

 - At least 30% of the township's groundwater is in a geologically sensitive area, vulnerable to contamination